Hyphens in writing are an essential punctuation point. But using hyphens can sometimes be a little confusing for new writers.

 Using the word little in a compound adjective can mean not much at all or almost none.

 A hyphen fixes the problem by joining the two words so that the sense of little is small and relates to size and not quantity.

 Sometimes you can move a compound expression after the noun to make your meaning more precise.

-It is not always necessary to use a hyphen in this situation because the phrase usually has more clarity.
+Using a hyphen in this situation is not always necessary because the phrase usually has more clarity.